 If you are after a hassle-free, simple pedometer, this is the one to go for.

-Fitbit One is also a belt-clip/carry on activity tracker, but goes a bit further than Zip.
+Fitbit One is also a belt-clip/carry on activity tracker that goes a bit further than Zip.
 In addition to tracking steps, distance and calories burned, Fitbit One measures stairs climbed and sleep quality.

 While Fitbit One and Fitbit Zip were novel and innovative back in 2012 when they were released, these days the metrics they track are fairly standard.
-However, if you are looking for a basic tracker to measure your kid’s activity, the Zip and One both represent great choices due to their reliability and excellent value for money.
-You may also be able to purchase them at a discount.
+However, if you are looking for something basic to measure your kid’s activity they are reliable and excellent value for money.

 Fitbit Flex 2

 The Flex 2 is the company’s slimmest tracker yet and for the first time for a Fibit device is water resistant.
-Which means your kids will be fine wearing the tracker in the shower, pool or ocean, Flex 2 even automatically tracks pool swims including laps, duration and calories burned.
+Which means your kids will be fine wearing the device in the shower, pool or ocean.
+Flex 2 even tracks pool swims including laps, duration and calories burned.